The Future of Virtual Worlds, Part II:

 John Krajewski, CEO Strange Loop Games

-A great project is underway: to create the virtual worlds that will define the next version of the internet, the idea that has entered pop-culture as The Metaverse.
+A great project is underway: to create the virtual worlds that will define the next version of the internet.
 What will the goal of these worlds be?

 Following the development of tech over the last decade, you can see what works best for growth is not always the same as what is valuable to customers.
-The obvious and profitable approach to scaling a successful metaverse is to make it addicting, time consuming, compulsive, viral.
-There are already all kinds of games and platforms that are maximizing on these negative values, and one can imagine their effects magnifying a thousand-fold in something as all-encompassing as a metaverse.
+The obvious and profitable approach to scaling a successful 'metaverse' of virtual worlds is to make it addicting, time consuming, compulsive, viral.
+There are already all kinds of games and platforms that are maximizing on these negative values, and one can imagine their effects magnifying a thousand-fold in something so all-encompassing.

 So what should the goal of these gaming worlds be?
 An answer that I believe is better: beneficial, both to the Citizens of those worlds, and also to the communities, the creators that build for it, the streamers who engage audiences with it, and everyone else contributing to make it a positive experience.
 The value and meaning of a virtual world depends on its Citizens, not just the company building the platform, and that value should be shared with them, monetarily and otherwise.

 Let’s put that into specifics.
 What will players do in worlds where they are Citizens, creating and sharing meaningful value?
-And how is that different from the current metaverse direction?
+And how is that different from the current direction of virtual worlds?
 The way we approach building our virtual worlds is with a focus on these core principles:

 - Deep Simulations.
 Make the foundation of the world a simulation of real-world phenomena whose understanding is valuable to Citizens.
 The intersections of deep simulations yield emergent effects that create a world worthy of understanding, producing insights and understanding of the real-life systems they’re modelled on.
 Immersing Citizens in science-based simulations requires them to learn those principles to succeed.